Hexworks/hexworks-site/_zircon_docs/2018-07-18-a-zircon-crash-course.md

 Pretty straightforward.

-> If you are interested in how components work then [this][components] Wiki page can help you.
+> If you are interested in how components work then [this][the-component-system] documentation page can help you.

 ## Conclusion

 This concludes the Zircon crash course.
-If you feel that you want a better understanding of some of these concepts take a look around the Wiki.
+If you feel that you want a better understanding of some of these concepts take a look around the documentation.

-> If you want to read more about the design philosophy behind Zircon check [this][design-philosophy] page on Wiki!
+> If you want to read more about the design philosophy behind Zircon check [this][design-philosophy] page on documentation!
 >
 > If you are a practical person and you understand things from examples check out the [code examples][examples].